Chicago officer fatally shoots armed black man running away

 Sgt.
 Rocco Alioto said the "armed confrontation" Wednesday evening on the city's South Side happened as officers conducted a narcotics investigation.
 He said the suspect fled on foot when officers approached.
 Alioto said in a statement that officers told the man to stop and he "produced a weapon," so the officer shot him.

-The man, later identified as Maurice Granton, Jr., died of a gunshot wound to the back, the Cook County Medical Examiner's office said Thursday.
-Police haven't said how many shots were fired by the officer.
+The man, later identified as Maurice Granton Jr., died of a gunshot wound to the back, the Cook County Medical Examiner's office said Thursday.
+The Civilian Office of Police Accountability, which is investigating the shooting, said late Thursday that preliminary evidence shows there were three shots discharged from the officer's firearm.

 Police spokesman Anthony Guglielmi said that officers involved in a narcotics investigation were watching the area Wednesday evening through one of a number of surveillance cameras mounted on poles throughout the city.
 They saw Granton taking part in what appeared to be an illegal drug transaction and dispatched officers to the scene.